latestchatty/chromeshack/README.md

 -   Development mode (`npm run build:dev`) includes full source mapping, and runs an extension reloader plugin through webpack that will reload Chrome/Firefox when files are changed.
 If you wish to test via a disposable Firefox profile then use `npm run webext` separate from `npm run build:dev`.

--   Production code is generated in the `dist/` folder by running `npm run build:prod`, along with two zip files in the `artifacts/` folder that are deployment ready (not signed).
+-   Production code is generated in the `dist/` folder by running `npm run build:prod`.

+-   Deployment packages can be generated with `npm run build:pack`; this results in two uploadable archives: one for code review, and one as a minified bundle, found in the `artifacts/` folder.

 NPM commands are as follows: